anttitirila-solita/nvidia-rag-02/docs_customization/README.md

 ## Misc

-Docling Serve web UI is available at http://localhost:5001/ui/ Milvus management interface is available at http://localhost:9091/webui/
+Open WebUI main application is available at http://localhost:3000/ Docling Serve web UI is available at http://localhost:5001/ui/ Milvus management interface is available at http://localhost:9091/webui/

 ## TODO

-- https reverse proxy implementation
+- HTTPS reverse proxy implementation.
-- Automatic cleanup / trash collection, to run every night midnight forced and perhaps more frequently sensing which users are active and only cleaning closed sessions.
-Logout trigger might be possible as well
+- Enhance cleanup process and automate it with cron.
+Also try sensing which users are active and only cleaning closed sessions.
+Logout trigger might be possible as well.
-- Milvus cluster ETCD metastore at http://127.0.0.1:2379 reports Unhealthy status
+- Milvus cluster ETCD metastore at http://127.0.0.1:2379 reports Unhealthy status.
-- Change all log levels to minimum, maybe "ERROR" or "WARNING"/"WARN"
-- Deploy milvus to GPU if better GPU (more memory) is available
+- Deploy milvus to GPU if better GPU (more memory) is available.
-- Deploy Docling to GPU if better GPU (more memory).
-Maybe switch to H100 and offload Docling to GPUs.